MicrosoftDocs/winrt-api/windows.devices.lights/lamparraykind.md

 ## -remarks

-Avoid placing error checks that validate LampArrayKind within the current bounds as this list may expand over time.
-Rather, compare against the subset of LampArrayKind the application supports.
+Avoid placing error checks that validate **LampArrayKind** within the current bounds, because this list might expand over time.
+Rather, compare against the subset of **LampArrayKind** that your application supports.

 ## -see-also